evanx/component-validator/README.md

 ### Goal

-To formalise a basic component model across some of my Node projects, for configuration and lifecycle management.
+I wish to formalise a basic component model for some of my Node projects.
+I find myself re-implementing the same framework, which I wish to abstract and re-use.
+It handles configuration and lifecycle management sufficiently for my purposes.

 ### Specification

+STATUS: DESIGN STAGE

+The component supervisor singleton:
+- initialises each required component as per a system configuration.
+- advises components to `start` when the the system is ready i.e. all components have been initialised
+- initiates a graceful shutdown of all components
+- supports multiple instances of the same component

-A component:
+A component
-- is assigned a unique instance name
+- is assigned a name e.g. for configuration and logging
-- is provided with a set of immutable `props` aka a static configuration
+- is provided with a logger
-- its props should be defaulted and validated by the component factory
-- is provided with a logger, for convenience
+- is provided with a metrics aggregator
+- is configured with a set of `props` which must be considered immutable
 - is provided with other dependencies via a `service` object
-- is initialised with a `state` object which includes `{name, props, logger, service}`
+- is initialised with a `state` object which includes `{name, props, logger, service, metrics}`
-- should have specified lifecycle hooks as detailed below
-- all of these lifecycle hooks must return an ES6 `Promise`
+- has lifecycle hooks including `start` and `end`

-Intentionally, the lifecycle hooks can be expressed as ES2016 `async` functions for `await`
+<b>The lifecycle hooks must return an ES6 `Promise` so that they can be expressed as ES2016 `async` functions for `await`</b>

-Lifecycle hooks:
-- initialise the component
-- `start` function
-- `end` function

-When expressed an as ES6 `class:`
+When a component is expressed as an ES6 `class,` the following three functions are required:
-- must have an `async init(state)` function
+- `init(state)`
+- `start()`
+- `end()`

+Alternatively when an `async function(state)` creates and initialises the component, it must return an object with `start()` and `end()` but not `init(state)`

 The dependencies passed via `service` are constrained only as follows:
-- any components therein must be initialised before `start` is invoked
+- any components therein must be initialised before `start()` is called

 #### Component factory

-The component factory implementation is yet to be extracted from various projects into an independent module:
+Note that the component factory implementation is yet to be refactored into an independent module as per this spec, from the following of my projects:
 - https://github.com/evanx/mpush-redis
 - https://github.com/evanx/chronica
 - https://github.com/evanx/redex

-The implementation does not exclude the possibly of the application context singleton being passed as the `service` to all components.
-In this case, the application is relatively unprotected against misbehaving components.
-The component manager should rather isolate the components, to minimise globally mutable state.
+Incidently, Redex calls its components "processors," because they handle messages.

 ##### Configuration